 - Attendees at our training events and meetings.

-- Participants of our online training and webinars.
+- Participants of our in-person and online training, webinar attendees.

 - Suppliers and service providers.

 How the notice applies to you will depend on the way you interact with us.
 For example:

 - If you contact us with an enquiry through our website, directly via the firstname.lastname@example.org email address, by phone, through social media or to one of our employees directly, we will use the information you provide to us to respond to your enquiry.

 - If you provide consent to be contacted for keeping up to date about our products and services, we will contact you directly or via newsletter communications unless you exercise your right to be forgotten (by email or opt-out of our mailing list).

 - If you provide consent for Skillfluence to use media assets we create to enhance the training of our course participants or for promotional purposes.

 - If you sign up to a webinar or webinar series, we will collect your personal data with your consent, so we can administer the programme, send you an invitation to attend and evaluate the programme.